 "It is not a complete exaggeration to say that the best (most reliable) specimen of Pacific cod otoliths is worse than the worst specimen which the writer has examined from the Atlantic."
 K.S.
 Ketchen (1970)

-Pacific cod (Gadus macrocephalus) is one of the most difficult fishes of all commercially important Alaska groundfish species to age.
+Pacific cod (Gadus macrocephalus) is one of the most difficult fish of all commercially important Alaska groundfish species to age.
 Historically, fish scales and otoliths have been the two most common structures used for determining the ages of fish species.
 Unfortunately, age-readers employing these structures have experienced limited success in the case of Pacific cod.

 The Pacific Biological Station in Canada permanently suspended Pacific cod ageing in 1978, after age estimates derived from scale readings began yielding year classes that were inconsistent with field survey time series of length frequencies.
 The Alaska Fisheries Science Center's (AFSC) Resource Ecology and Fisheries Management Division (REFM) Division is responsible for stock assessment of Pacific cod in the Gulf of Alaska and eastern Bering Sea.
 The REFM Division's Age and Growth Program used scales for determining the age of Pacific cod from 1976 to the early 1980s.
 Thereafter, the break and burn method was used on otoliths.
 In 1990-92 the AFSC detected a downward shift of Pacific cod length-at-age, with a dramatic decrease in the average lengths for 1-, 2-, 3-, and 4-year olds (Table 1 below).
 Unable to pinpoint the reason for the shift and given the inherent difficulty of ageing cod, production ageing of Pacific cod was suspended at the AFSC indefinitely.